gcioffi/TLIO/README.md

 ### Generate hdf5

 Launching "gen_racing_data.py", it is possible to get the hdf5 file needed for the training step and the train.txt, test.txt and val.txt files.
-When launching this script, a data directory --data_dir should be specified: TLIO/data/Dataset.
+When launching this script, a data directory --data_dir should be specified.

 **Command to launch**